Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 This file defines the structure and editorial standard for press releases at your firm.
 It applies across clients, with the brand voice guide handling client-specific adjustments.

-The areas to cover:
+Areas to cover:

 Reference file 3: the anti-AI checklist